maarky/option/README.md

 PHP Options
 ===========

-Options are generally used as a return value for a function that may or may not have a value to return.
+Options are a type of object used when a value may or may not exist, like as a return value for a function that may or may not have a value to return.
 For example, when you call a find() method on a repository object it may or may not find the entity you are looking for.

 My favorite example of how an Option could be used in PHP is the strpos() function.
 Instead of returning an integer or FALSE it could return a Some(integer) or a None.
 This would allow you to do the following: